 Section 6: Compensation and Payment

-If you have already received at least one payment from the VCF and your banking information has changed since the last payment was processed, you must complete and mail or fax a new Payment Information Form to the VCF as quickly as possible.
-If your address has changed, please call our Helpline for assistance in updating our records.
+If you have already received at least one payment from the VCF and your banking information has changed since the last payment was processed, you must complete a new ACH Payment Information Form and upload it to your online claim as quickly as possible.
+When uploading the new ACH form, you should include a letter stating that the new form should replace the banking information currently associated with your claim.
+If your address has changed, please call our Helpline at 1-855-885-1555 for assistance in updating our records.

 It is the Special Master’s expectation that law firms will disburse payments to their claimants within 30 days of the money being deposited into the law firm account.